-The MTP is one of the SNHPC MPO's required planning documents, addressing the long-range future of the region.
-Every four years, the SNHPC identifies the transportation system's strengths and weaknesses; forecasts change in population, employment, and land use; and creates a plan to address existing and future mobility needs.
+The MTP is one of the MPO's required planning documents, addressing the long-range future of the region.
+Every four years, the MPO identifies the transportation system's strengths and weaknesses; forecasts change in population, employment, and land use; and creates a plan to address existing and future mobility needs.
 The resulting MTP allocates funding for major projects in the SNHPC region and guides the MPO's funding of capital investment programs and studies.

-The Fixing America's Surface Transportation (FAST) Act is a five-year, \$300 billion highway, transit, highway safety and rail bill providing approximately \$225 billion in contract authority over the funding authorization period.
-The FAST Act has steadily increased transportation funding to \$47 billion in FY 2020 and continues to distribute nearly 93 percent of all Federal-aid Highway program contract authority to State DOTs through formula programs.
-In addition, the FAST Act funding authorization established a National Highway Freight program worth approximately \$1.2 billion a year as well as a discretionary program for Nationally Significant Freight and Highway Projects valued at approximately \$900 million a year.
-Under the same legislation, approximately \$61 billion over five years is provided for Federal transit programs including \$48.9 billion in Highway Trust Fund contract authority and roughly \$12 billion in funding from the General Fund.
+The MTP is defined in the Fixing America's Surface Transportation (FAST) Act.
+A five-year, \$300 billion highway, transit, highway safety and rail bill providing approximately \$225 billion in contract authority over the authorization period.
+The FAST Act provided \$47 billion in funding during FY 2020 and distributes nearly 93 percent of all Federal-aid Highway program contract authority through formula programs.
+In addition, the FAST Act established a National Highway Freight program worth approximately \$1.2 billion a year as well as a discretionary program for Nationally Significant Freight and Highway Projects valued at approximately \$900 million a year.
+Under the same legislation, approximately \$61 billion over five years is provided for transit.

-The federal surface transportation system is currently funded under a continuing resolution, which provides a one-year level funding extension of the FAST Act and leaves the underlying structure of the FAST Act unchanged.
-The continuing resolution leaves uncertainty about the nature, scale, and predictability of future transportation funding beyond 2021.
-It is anticipated that a comprehensive surface transportation authorization to succeed the FAST Act will be negotiated by Congress in 2021.
+The federal transportation funding authorization is currently funded under a continuing resolution, providing a one-year level funding extension of the FAST Act, leaving the underlying structure of the FAST Act unchanged.
+The continuing resolution creates uncertainty about the nature, scale, and predictability of future transportation funding beyond 2021 and maintains outdated formulas for allocating federal transportation funding to the states.